dishantsethi/sql-brief/README.md

 - `Select distinct Country from Table`

-- `Select distinct Country, PinCode from Table` *Combication of unique country and pincode will be displayed
+- `Select distinct Country, PinCode from Table` *Combination of unique country and pincode will be displayed

 ## 4. SQL is not case sensitive